Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ## Relevant Standards

-- [Decentralized identifiers (DIDs)](https://w3c.github.io/did-core/) to allow verifiable, decentralized digital identity.
+- To ensure node uniqueness, universal unique identified (UUID) can be used.
+It can be UUID based on MD5 hash 128-bit or in case of decentralized services a [Decentralized identifiers (DIDs)](https://w3c.github.io/did-core/) to allow verifiable identity.
-- [ISO 8000-117](https://www.iso.org/standard/81208.html) for data quality and immutability of distributed ledger including Blockchain
+- [ISO 8000-117](https://www.iso.org/standard/81208.html) for data quality and data immutability (including if needed distributed ledger Blockchain)
 - [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155) for incentive distribution

 ### Data Format Standards